nextpulse/slate/source/index.html.md

 # Errors

 Path. uses conventional HTTP response codes to indicate the success or failure of an API request.
-Additionally, an error field may also be set in the json response.
+Additionally, a description field may also be set in the json response.
+This is typically the raw response from the external data source.

 HTTP status code summary